Sue Dickson, Designer, Horticulturist, Owner

 As the Seattle area grows, spending time in the natural world becomes more and more of a primary need for all of us.
 My goal as a landscape designer is to bring that natural beauty home to my clients, whether it is through naturalistic, formal or native plantings, set within clean lines, using the quality materials and local craftsmanship.

-Cassandra Lieffers, Maintenance Manager, Horticulturist
+Cassandra Lieffers, Project Manager, Horticulturist

 I am originally from Michigan where I grew up loving the outdoors and began to develop an interest in growing my own food.
 I earned my degree in Sustainable Foods and BioEnergy from Montana State University in 2016, where I continued to develop and hone those skills in its beautiful countryside.
 I moved to Washington in the Spring of 2018 where I could work outside in the field year-round.
 I am proud to work for a local company that is dedicated to the skilled art of gardening and doing it in the most natural way possible.

-Stephanie Healow, Assistant Maintenance Manager, Horticulturist
+Stephanie Healow, Maintenance Manager, Horticulturist

 I adapted my appreciation for symbiotic systems in social services to the horticultural field in 2016 as a residential landscaper.
 I gained knowledge-based pruning practices through Plant Amnesty courses at the University of Washington Horticultural Center, fellow gardeners’ practices and the Seattle local legend, Cass Turnball’s “Guide to Pruning.”
 In 2019, I attended an Introduction to Permaculture course at Bullock’s Permaculture Homestead on Orcas Island and further pursued the values of permacultural design and practice in Central America.
 I returned to Seattle excited to apply my insights into interconnected growing styles and permaculture values at the Artful Garden.